Updated: May 16, 2023

-Be sure to read our this webpage and the MyJSOE Major Change Application webpage material thoroughly (once an application is submitted, it may not be withdrawn)
+- Be sure to read this webpage and the MyJSOE Major Change Application webpage material thoroughly (once an application is submitted, it may not be withdrawn for any reason)

 Any course substitutions requiring a petition must be submitted to the CSE department no later than noon the Friday before the MyJSOE Major Change App opens

 Students with 150+ units at the time of the application review will need to have submitted a quarter by quarter (QXQ) plan for their remaining requirements to be reviewed by the CSE department and their college.
-QXQ plan must be emailed to firstname.lastname@example.org no later than the capped major application deadline.
+QXQ plan must be submitted no later than the capped major application deadline.

 Students may submit their application but will not be offered a seat until a college advisor has reviewed and approved the student's QXQ plan.

 Approval from the college will be needed before the department's decision deadline.
-Students who cannot complete the CSE major requirements within the university term limits (6 terms for transfer students, 12 terms for students who start here as freshmen) may be considered ineligible for the CSE Capped Admissions Program and may not be approved to switch into the major.
+Students who cannot complete the CSE major requirements within the university term limits (6 terms for transfer students, 12 terms for students who start here as freshmen) may be considered ineligible for CSE Capped Major Application and may not be approved to switch into the major.

-150 unit cap includes all credit, including AP and IP credit
+150 unit cap includes all credit, including AP and IB credit

 Students will be notified via Virtual Advising Center with the decision

-Eligible students may apply using the MyJSOE Major Change Application .
+Students may apply using the MyJSOE Major Change Application.

 In the message you receive informing you of the department's decision, we will explain what the next steps are if you were or were not approved to declare the major.